daley-lab/expressionlncr/README.md

 Parses the series in data/matrices using overlap file data/overlap.bed and BED file data/lncrnas.bed; outputs results to data/results/.

-A more detailed explanation is that the parser generates a map of GEO Platform -> Probe Set -> Probe Name -> List of max probe value among samples for each GEO series.
+A more detailed explanation is that the parser generates a map of GEO Platform -> Probe Set -> List of max probe set value among samples for each GEO series.
 Then, it reads in data/overlap.bed and makes a map of the previously found lncRNA (or whatever you specified as "lncRNAs") -> probe relationships.
 It uses these two maps to generate a map of lncRNA -> expression.
 Then, it bins out the lncRNAs based on expression/no probe data/no probes to these files: data/results/expressed.lncrnas.txt, data/results/noexpressiondata.lncrnas.txt, data/results/nonoverlapping.lncrnas.txt.

-By the time this step is over, you will likely get several warning messages like "... expected expression data for lncRNA ... but none found".
-It can be safely ignored as it will just result in fewer found lncRNA/expression data matches, but this is likely due to one of the following reasons:

-*a.
-Your overlap.bed file has more matches than you downloaded information for, i.e. you truncated the search step.

-*b.
-An Ensembl funcgen database expression array has no GPL number mapped to it in org_array_gpl.py (for ex.
-Human HT 12 v3, v4), and this array's probe(s) overlaps your lncRNA file.

-*c.
-There are no GEO DataSets corresponding to expression arrays overlapping your lncRNAs, only GEO Series.
-You may re-run the find_geo_dataseries.py step using flag "-s" or "--allow-data-series" to include Series.

-*d.
-A probe overlapping the lncRNA is called something slightly different in the Ensembl funcgen database file compared to the GEO Series matrix summary file.

 You can terminate the parse_geo_dataseries.py process while it reads "parsing file (x/y): filename @ time ..." and restart the script later; parsing completion progress is saved to a file (-c, --completed-files-file) which defaults to data/results/expressed_series/completed_files.txt.